COrtsJosep/climate-risks-france/README.md

-# climate-risks-paris
+# climate-risks-france
-This repository contains the code and data for my RAship work in the Parisian climate risk project.
+This repository contains the code and data for my RAship work in the French climate risk project.

+# TODO: SPLIT BETWEEN PARIS AND GRENOBLE

 ## Index
 - [Geographic Units](#geographic-units)